opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param iterationsCount: Number of iterations.

-    :param reprojectionError: The inlier threshold value used by the RANSAC procedure.
-That is, the parameter value is the maximum allowed distance between the observed and computed point projections to consider it an inlier.
+    :param reprojectionError: Inlier threshold value used by the RANSAC procedure.
+The parameter value is the maximum allowed distance between the observed and computed point projections to consider it an inlier.

-    :param minInliersCount: If the algorithm at some stage finds more inliers than ``minInliersCount`` , it finishs.
+    :param minInliersCount: Number of inliers.
+If the algorithm at some stage finds more inliers than ``minInliersCount`` , it finishes.

     :param inliers: Output vector that contains indices of inliers in ``objectPoints`` and ``imagePoints`` .

 The function estimates an object pose given a set of object points, their corresponding image projections, as well as the camera matrix and the distortion coefficients.
 This function finds such a pose that minimizes reprojection error, that is, the sum of squared distances between the observed projections ``imagePoints`` and the projected (using
-:ref:`projectPoints` ) ``objectPoints``.
+:ocv:func:`projectPoints` ) ``objectPoints``.
 The use of RANSAC makes the function resistant to outliers.

 findFundamentalMat
 ----------------------
+Calculates a fundamental matrix from the corresponding points in two images.

 .. ocv:function:: Mat findFundamentalMat( InputArray points1, InputArray points2, int method=FM_RANSAC, double param1=3., double param2=0.99, OutputArray mask=noArray() )

-    Calculates a fundamental matrix from the corresponding points in two images.
+.. ocv:pyfunction:: cv2.findFundamentalMat(points1, points2[, method[, param1[, param2[, mask]]]]) -> retval, mask

+.. ocv:cfunction:: int cvFindFundamentalMat( const CvMat* points1, const CvMat* points2, CvMat* fundamentalMatrix, int method=CV_FM_RANSAC, double param1=1., double param2=0.99, CvMat* status=NULL)
+.. ocv:pyoldfunction:: cv.FindFundamentalMat(points1, points2, fundamentalMatrix, method=CV_FM_RANSAC, param1=1., param2=0.99, status=None) -> None

     :param points1: Array of  ``N``  points from the first image.
 The point coordinates should be floating-point (single or double precision).